5823 Main St. New Port Richey, FL 34652

 Sometimes a broken tooth has additional needs beyond the crown itself.
 If the break has affected the inner pulp of the tooth, root canal treatment may be needed first to remove infection and stabilize the tooth before a crown is placed.
 This combination approach allows us to save a tooth that might otherwise require extraction.

+If the root is too damaged to save, our team can walk you through replacement options; our post on whether dental implants are safe covers candidacy and the step-by-step process in more detail.
 For patients curious about all the considerations that come with getting a crown, our blog on the pros and cons of dental crowns is a helpful resource that covers common questions in detail.
 Understanding your full range of options makes it much easier to feel confident moving forward with treatment.

 Get Your Broken Tooth Evaluated at Dentistry on Main Street